 While it might sound like a new trend, barefoot massage has a rich history that spans continents and millennia.
 Variations of this practice have been used in Eastern cultures for over 3,000 years as a powerful healing modality.
 The modern form of Ashiatsu that we practice today is a thoughtful evolution of these ancient traditions, adapted for the modern spa setting.
 It combines timeless wisdom about the body with contemporary knowledge of anatomy and kinesiology.
 Our therapists undergo extensive, specialized training to master this art, ensuring every session is both safe and incredibly effective.
 This commitment to excellence is why Nola Bliss is the only certified Ashiatsu training center on the Gulf Coast.

-How Barefoot Massage Works
+How Does Barefoot Massage Actually Work?

 So, how does it actually work?
 During an Ashiatsu session, your therapist uses the overhead bars to support their full body weight, allowing them to apply varying levels of pressure with their feet.
 This gravitational force creates a deep, consistent compression that helps to lengthen and stretch tight muscles and fascia.
 Because the foot is a larger, softer tool than an elbow or thumb, the pressure feels both deep and gentle.
 Your therapist will use cream or oil to create long, flowing strokes that soothe the nervous system and release tension from head to toe.
 It’s one of our most popular massage services for a reason, delivering results that feel both therapeutic and incredibly relaxing.